Charles Wang

-Charles B. Wang (王嘉廉 (Wáng Jiālián); August 19, 1944 – October 21, 2018) was a Chinese-American businessman and philanthropist, who was a co-founder and CEO of Computer Associates International, Inc. (later renamed CA Technologies).
+Charles B. Wang (王嘉廉 (Wáng Jiālián); August 19, 1944 – October 21, 2018) was a Chinese-American billionaire, businessman, and philanthropist, who was a co-founder and CEO of Computer Associates International, Inc. (later renamed CA Technologies).
 He was a minority owner (and past majority owner) of the NHL's New York Islanders ice hockey team and their AHL affiliate.

 In 1976, at age 31, Wang (pronounced "Wong") launched Computer Associates, using credit cards for funding.
 Wang then grew Computer Associates into one of the country's largest ISVs (independent software vendors).
 Wang authored two books to help executives master technology: Techno Vision (1994, McGraw-Hill) and Techno Vision II (1997, McGraw-Hill).
 Wang retired from Computer Associates in 2002.
 He was an active philanthropist, working with such organizations as Smile Train, the World Childhood Foundation, the Islanders Children's Foundation and the National Center for Missing and Exploited Children, among others.
 In January 2022, the new UBS Arena in Belmont, home of the New York Islanders, raised a plaque to honor Wang for all his work and dedication to the team.
+Wang's net worth was estimated to be $17.6 billion.

 Early life

 Charles B. Wang was born in Shanghai to parents Kenneth and Mary Wang.
 He has two brothers, Anthony W. Wang and Francis Wang.
 His father was a Supreme Court judge in the Republic of China.
-In the closing years of the Chinese Civil War which saw the Nationalist government flee to Taiwan, the Wangs moved to Queens, New York, when he was eight years old.
+In the closing years of the Chinese Civil War which saw the Nationalist government flee to Taiwan, the Wangs moved to Queens, New York City when he was eight years old.
 He attended Brooklyn Technical High School in Fort Greene, Brooklyn.
 Wang earned a Bachelor of Science degree from Queens College and began his computer career at Columbia University's Riverside Research Institute.